charleston10/new-material-design-android/README.md

-# New Material Design Android - Android
+# New Material Design - Android

 The project follows the entire line of Google's standard development, based on Jetpack.